-She is the developer of the award winning "Reproducible Research Standard," a suite of open licensing recommendations for the dissemination of computational results.
+She is the developer of the "Reproducible Research Standard," a suite of open licensing recommendations for the dissemination of computational results, and winner of the Kaltura Prize for Access to Knowledge Writing.

-She is a co-founder of ResearchCompendia.org and RunMyCode.org, open platforms for disseminating the code and data associated with published results, and enabling independent and public cloud-based verification of methods and findings.
+She is a co-founder of the open source platform ResearchCompendia.org, designed as a pilot project to study the verification of code and data associated with published results, and enable independent and public cloud-based validation of methods and findings.
+She is also a co-founder of RunMyCode.org, an open platform connecting data and code to published articles.

 and Data Sharing in Computational Science."

-She serves as a member of the National Science Foundation's Advisory Committee on Cyberinfrastructure (ACCI), the Mathematics and Physical Sciences Directorate Subcommittee on "Support for the Statistical Sciences at NSF," and the National Academies of Science committee on "Responsible Science: Ensuring the Integrity of the Research Process."
+She co-chairs the NSF Advisory Committee for CyberInfrastructure with Thom Dunning, and serves as a member of the NSF's Mathematics and Physical Sciences Directorate Subcommittee on "Support for the Statistical Sciences at NSF," and the National Academies of Science committee on "Responsible Science: Ensuring the Integrity of the Research Process."
 She also serves on several committees in the American Statistical Association: The Committee on Privacy and Confidentiality, the Committee on Data Sharing and Reproducibility, and the Presidential Strategic Initiative, Developing a Prototype Statistics Portal.
 She also serves on the Columbia University's Senate Information Technologies Committee.

 She co-chaired a working group on Virtual Organizations for the NSF's Office of Cyberinfrastructure Task Force on Grand Challenge Communities in 2010.

-She serves on several advisory boards including The Texas Advanced Computing Center, the Board for the Center for Open Science, hackNY.org, Galaxy, and the Science Exchange.
+She serves on several advisory boards including The Texas Advanced Computing Center, the Center for Open Science, hackNY.org, Galaxy, and the Science Exchange.
 She is a nominated member of the Sigma Xi scientific research society.

 Her Erdös Number is 3.